ethan-ck/Alexandria/PC  Hardware Management/Memory.md

 					- Data width
 					- Speed
 					- Voltage

-- For Servers, it is essential to choose the correct memory chip to ensure the s
+- For Servers, it is essential to choose the correct memory chip to ensure the smoothest transfer of data possible.
+A one-second delay can be terrible.

+- Dallas wants 10 computers or so

+- JayzTwoCents